allcrux/turbo-scroll/README.md

 When the loader component becomes visible, it will do 2 things

-- append the next page to the #infinite dom idi
+- append the next page to the #infinite dom id
 - update the loader to load the next page (when present)

 #### Slim Example